GWC-UNCC/Git-Intro/02-next_level/README.md

 ## Undo

 Now if you made changes that didn't work out, and you want to undo them.
-You can do that.
+You can do that :slightly_smiling_face:.
-First lets add some text to the original document we created, look at your document, then remove a word or two, and save it again.
+First let's add some text to the original document we created, look at your document, then remove a word or two, and save it again.

 There are a few things that happened when we did that: